Saving East Gippsland forests

 The burns that follow clearfelling eliminate fire-sensitive and rainforest species.Clearfelling essentially transforms diverse natural forests into industrial tree farms for private profit.

-In 2004, VicForests was established primarily to ensure logging public forests returned a profit.
-Since that time it has made a loss every year and can only claim profitability by including the many subsidies and grants it has received every year.
+In 2004, VicForests was established primarily to ensure logging public forests returned a profit to the state.
+Since that time it has made a loss almost every year and can only claim profitability by including the many subsidies and grants it has received every year and hiding certain costs.
 As a result logging in Victorian forests is still not economically viable without a significant subsidy from Victorian taxpayers.

-Your voice is urgently needed to help protect East Gippsland's magnificent Valley of the Giants and save some of Victoria's finest remaining old growth forest from logging.
+Your voice is urgently needed to help protect some of Victoria's finest remaining old growth forest from logging.

 Start by telling the politicians you care.
-Write letters and emails to your local State politician and the Victorian Treasurer John Lenders, who is responsible for VicForests.
+Write letters and emails to your local State politician and the Victorian Treasurer Tim Pallas, who is responsible for VicForests.
 Letters don't have to be long, two or three paragraphs is fine.

 Introduce yourself and express your views strongly as to why it is important to you that these forests are protected.
 These are your forests.
 They do not belong to the woodchip or logging companies.